jekyllgrim/ZScript_Basics/Virtual_functions.md

 In the example above the projectile does the following:

 1. Checks that the `victim` isn't the `target` (shooter of the projectile*), or a player (any player) or a boss (has +BOSS flag)
-   1. *If you wonder why you need to check if the projectile didn't hit the shooter—it's because when spawned, projectiles basically spawn "inside" the player and they *will* collide with them, unless this check is added.
+   1. *If you wonder why you need to check if the projectile didn't hit the shooter—it's because when spawned, projectiles basically spawn inside the actor that shot them, and they *will* collide with them, unless this check is added.
 2. If all checks pass, it deals damage to the victim by calling `DamageMobj()` function (see below) and keeps going.
 3. Otherwise (i.e. If the victim is the shooter, *or* a player, *or* a boss), the projectile explodes.